 As column stores are a young field of research, numerous aspects remain to be examined.
 For example, separation of datasets into individual columns result in a series of additional degrees of freedom when processing a query.
-Abadi et al. [5] developed several strategies as to when a result is to be "materialized", i.e., at which point in time result tuples shall be composed.
+Abadi et al. [6] developed several strategies as to when a result is to be "materialized", i.e., at which point in time result tuples shall be composed.
 Depending on the type of query and selectivity of predicates, an early or late materialization may be reasonable.
-Interesting studies were published about compression methods [6], various index types as well as the execution of join operations, e.g., Radix-Join [1], Invisible Join [7] or LZ-Join [8].
+Interesting studies were published about compression methods [7], various index types as well as the execution of join operations, e.g., Radix-Join [2], Invisible Join [8] or LZ-Join [9].
 In addition to that, there are attempts at creating hybrid approaches that try to combine the advantages of column and row stores.
 The main objective of this paper is to present a number of low-level building blocks for constructing applications based on column store systems.
-Instead of copying the low-level constructs of existing sophisticated column stores, our research work is focused on identifying components and operations that allow for building specialized column store based applications in rapid prototyping fashion.
-As our components can be composed in a "plug and compute"-style, our contribution is column-store-kit, which is a building block for experimental and prototypical setup of applications within the field of column stores.
-A possible field of application is the rapid development of high-performance components in various data-intensive areas such as textretrieval systems.
+Instead of copy-